ktomk/run-travis-yml/README.md

   caching).
 Helps to do an actual migration, e.g. reducing matrix on Travis first to get build minutes down, the matrix on Github is not affected by that.
-* Folding supported, Github just has no such nice labels thought.
+* [Output folding] supported.
+Github doesn't have such nice labels, though.
 * Similar on Github the timing information is not as nice as the one on Travis-CI.
 * First error in script is annotated.
 If `TRAVIS_ALLOW_FAILURE` is `true`